peopleware/openapi/resource/search-and-to-many-associations.md

 - `structureVersion`: an integer describing the version of this data structure, this should be set to a value of 2 or higher

-- `href`: The _relative_ canonical URI where the version of the resource this search document represents can be retrieved from, with the start-of-transaction of the request for the search document as knowledge time (`at` query parameter).
-Given the conventions, this is always of the form `.?at=2022-12-27T03:14:22.212775Z`, and has the same value as the `x-date` response header.

 - `exact`: array of strings on which the represented resource is to be found with an exact match

 - `fuzzy`: array of strings on which the represented resource is to be found with a fuzzy match